Skip to contents

 b.
 If the VWRfirstrun() installations were already done before

-If Python or Miniconda was already installed using VWRfirstrun(), then you will not be able to modify the Python path in the above manner.
-This is because VWRfirstrun() saves the path to the user-selected default or custom installations in order to access them again later.
+If Python or Miniconda was already installed using VWRfirstrun(), users will not be able to modify the Python path in the above manner.
+That is because VWRfirstrun() saves the path to the user-selected default or custom installations in order to conveniently access them again later.
 Every time VWRfirstrun() is run, it will read and use the saved paths.

-The paths are saved in a .Renviron file, in the standard path generated via:
+The paths are saved inside a .Renviron file, in the standard path generated via:

 tools::R_user_dir(package='VertexWiseR')